PedroFurlann/PedroFurlann/README.md

 - :fire: Front-end developer!

-- :sparkles: I'm currently working on personal projects to add to my experience as a programmer!
+- :sparkles: I'm currently working on Grupo Sifat as Front-end developer and in personal projects to add to my experience as a programmer!

-- All my projects are available at [:hammer: Portfolio under construction.](https://github.com/PedroFurlann)

 - I answer questions about **HTML, CSS, Javascript, Typescript, ReactJS, React Native, Node.JS and SQL.**